gurunandan-bhat/vernarch/content/essays/vernacular-architecture-in-history-and-heritage-sites.md

 out of gates and Lord Buddha’s departure from the palace remains a favourite theme.
 The Bharut sculptures have graceful chaitya windows that give a very airy feel.
-The Sannati stupa excavation is particularly interesting as it was made during the times of Emperor Ashoka and one sculpture has an image of him.
+The Sannati stupa excavation is particularly interesting as it was made during the times of Emperor Ashoka and one sculpture has an image of him  &#128997;